A Message From the Department Chair

 HEB is proud to continue a century-long tradition of training the future leaders in understanding humans from an evolutionary perspective.
 Our graduate students receive generous funding for their entire degree program and get hands-on training in teaching and both laboratory and field-based research.
-In addition to the extraordinary resources within the department, HEB graduate students also benefit from the unparalleled resources of Harvard University, including strong collaborations with departments such as Organismic and Evolutionary Biology, Economics and Psychology as well as the Broad Institute, Harvard Medical School, Harvard Kennedy School, Museum of Comparative Zoology, and the Peabody Museum.
+In addition to the extraordinary resources within the department, HEB graduate students also benefit from the unparalleled resources of Harvard University, including strong collaborations with departments such as Organismic and Evolutionary Biology, Economics and Psychology as well as the Broad Institute, Harvard Medical School, Kennedy School and the Peabody Museum.

 -Joseph Henrich, Department Chair, Professor of Human Evolutionary Biology